 Asbestos was used in home construction materials from early 1930 to the 1980s.
 It was used because of its resistance to heat and fire.
 You cannot ascertain if a material has asbestos, so you need to send samples to a lab for testing.
 It’s advisable to hire a trained asbestos professional to test, assess and advise on how to deal with the abatement of asbestos.

-It’s important to look for asbestos and remove it from your home, as it poses a serious health hazard.
+It’s important to look for asbestos and remove it from your home.
+It poses a serious health hazard.
 If asbestos is damaged or deteriorates, it releases fibres that can cause serious health issues when inhaled.
-Cancer research has found conclusively exposure can cause Mesothelioma, Lung cancer, Ovarian cancer, and more cancers that are possibly linked to asbestos exposure.
+Cancer research has found conclusively exposure can cause Mesothelioma, Lung cancer, Ovarian cancer linked to asbestos exposure.